plgagne/Game-Boy-Essentials/website/_articles/James Bond 007.md

 {% include figure.html type="gb" class="gallery" %}
 {% include figure.html type="gb" class="gallery" %}
 </div>
 After figuring out how to survive the desert and getting to its airbase, the game sections are mostly action-based.
-The game picks up the pace and in movie terms to quietness of the first act is replaced by the frenetic action of the second and third acts.
-You climb a mountain in Tibet and finally start getting more weapons, but then you’re captured again and end up in a secret base, where you fight your way out after talking with your former one-time enemy, Zhong Mae.
+The game picks up the pace and in movie terms the quietness of the first act is replaced by frenetic action in the second and third acts.
+You climb a mountain in Tibet and finally start getting more weapons, but then you’re captured again and end up in a secret base, where you fight your way out after talking with your one-time enemy, Zhong Mae.
 Turns out you both want the same thing and you’re on the same side!
-What a surprise!
+What a surprise, like it doesn't happen in every James Bond story.
 You beat Oddjob with the help of a shield to reflect his hats back at him (that’s a Zelda knockoff if there ever was one) and you go back to Kurdistan, now a war zone bombed by the big villain of the story, General Who-Cares.
 You follow him to Russia, where the entrance to his base is full of nuclear waste and where Jaws waits for you amongst magnets.
 Having ginormous metal teeth, I think you know what that means.
 Poor Jaws can’t get a break.
 The final villain has missiles and lasers aimed at London or something, you kill him in his mech suit (seriously?), save Zhong Mae (who’s strapped to a missile) then disarm his rockets and save the world!

 The ending cutscene is interesting because it’s actually got a secret longer version.
 The regular ending sees James, being the suave spy he is, tell Zhong Mae he’s bringing her back to China on a slow boat ride home.
 I believe that at this juncture, our 8-bit, 4-tone video game character is implying he’s going to fuck this woman multiple times on a boat.
 She’s all happy about that and that’s your ending, here are the credits and a bunch of secret save names to go straight to the card minigames.